joeycarr/ulam/README.md

   -C code, --code code  Optionally specify a code in decimal notation,
                         otherwise a random code is generated.
 ```

+## Installation and Dependencies

+This is an *ad hoc* scripting tool, not a library.
+It's tested on a Mac running the Anaconda distribution of Python 3.
+Your mileage will vary.

 ## Issues